Learning Outcomes

 Court hearings are dynamic.
 Judges may interrupt with questions or seek clarification.
 You must remain polite, answer directly, and adjust your pace if interruptions have delayed your submission.

-Never argue about timing with the judge; instead, accept directions and continue.
+- Do not argue about time with the judge; accept directions and proceed.

 Practical Tips for Allocating Time and Pacing

-- Set Benchmarks: Plan where you should be halfway through and adjust if behind.
+- Set Benchmarks: Know where you should be at one-third and two-thirds of your time; adjust if behind.

 Common Pitfalls in Pacing and Issue Allocation